 Perhaps you’re thinking there is something in your life you would like to change.
 Maybe you think you would like to find a Counsellor or Psychotherapist but you’re not quite sure how to go about finding the right person to help you?

 A good first step is to do an internet search for a “Counsellor near me”.
 You might also ask friends, or others in the helping professions, for recommendations.

 Another option is to check out the websites of professional associations, such as PACFA, the Psychotherapy and Counselling Federation of Australia, for accredited Counsellors and/or Psychotherapists in your area.

 A good way to find out more about a particular Counsellor or Psychotherapist is to check their website.
 You should be able to see their qualifications, accreditations and professional memberships.
 Membership of a professional association means that the therapist has completed appropriate training, and adheres to strict professional and ethical standards.

 An accredited Counsellor and Psychotherapist is professionally qualified.
 I completed post-graduate study in Holistic Counselling and Psychotherapy with the Metavision Institute, and my training is accredited with PACFA.
-This means that it meets certain strict standards, and I am bound by a strict Code of Ethics, and am also required to undertake regular professional development.
+This means it meets certain strict professional standards.
+I am also bound by a Code of Ethics, and am also required to undertake regular professional development.

 You will probably be sharing some deep, emotional issues, so it’s important to find someone you trust and feel safe with.
 Someone who is able to understand your concerns and is able to relate to your experiences with empathy and compassion.
 Their role is not to judge you or offer advice, unless asked for.

 Making an Appointment